moneroexamples/onion-monero-blockchain-explorer/README.md

-                                        page to mainnet explorer --no-blocks-on-index arg (=10)        number of last blocks to be shown on index page --network-info-timeout arg (=1000)    maximum time, in milliseconds, to wait for network info availability --mempool-info-timeout arg (=5000)    maximum time, in milliseconds, to wait for mempool data for the front page --mempool-refresh-time arg (=5)       time, in seconds, for each refresh of
+                                        page to mainnet explorer --no-blocks-on-index arg (=10)        number of last blocks to be shown on index page --mempool-info-timeout arg (=5000)    maximum time, in milliseconds, to wait for mempool data for the front page --mempool-refresh-time arg (=5)       time, in seconds, for each refresh of